1972 Wings Tour Bus

 The 1972 Wings Tour Bus or WNO 481 is a Bristol double-decker bus built in 1953.
 Originally used in Essex and Norfolk, it was painted in psychedelic colours and was used by Paul McCartney's band Wings during their 1972 Wings Over Europe Tour in place of a conventional bus.
-After returning to service, it was subsequently repainted as it was during the tour and put on display outside a rock cafe in Tenerife in the early 1990s, ending up in a garden for many years before being transported back to the UK in 2017 for restoration.
+After returning to service and changing owner a number of times, it was subsequently repainted as it was during the tour and put on display outside a rock café in Tenerife in the mid-late 1990s, ending up in a garden for many years before being transported back to the UK in 2017 for restoration and sale.

 Service use

 The double-decker bus has a Bristol Commercial Vehicles KSW5G chassis, with a body from Eastern Coach Works.
-It was built in 1953, registered with the DVLA in November 1953, and originally had a closed upper deck.
+It was built in 1953, originally had a closed upper deck and DVLA records show that it was first registered with Essex County Council in Chelmsford in November 1953.
+It was first used in Essex in the 1950s–60s for local bus routes.

-It was originally used in Essex and Norfolk in the 1950s–60s for local bus routes.
-It entered service with Eastern National Omnibus Company in Chelmsford, and was painted plain green.
-In 1966 the upper deck roof was removed, turning it into an open top bus, and it was repainted cream with a green trim.
+The bus entered service with Eastern National Omnibus Company in Chelmsford, and was painted plain green.
+In 1966 it was converted into an open top bus, and was repainted cream with a green trim.
 In this form it was primarily used by Eastern National for regular service routes in seaside areas during the summer months.

-The bus was sold to Eastern Counties Omnibus Company in 1968, with the green trim repainted maroon red.
-It was sold again to a dealer in July 1971, and was bought by Halls Coaches, painted red and grey, and used under the brand Valliant Silverline up until June 1972.
+The bus was sold to Eastern Counties Omnibus Company in 1968, with the green replaced by a maroon red.
+The bus was utilised on the 248 route serving Felixstowe town and port in the summer and was mothballed at Great Yarmouth during the winter, although it was also available for hire, as it was with Eastern National.
+It was sold to a local dealer in Norfolk in July 1971 and was then bought in December by Halls Coaches, painted red and grey, and used under the brand "Valliant Silverline" up until June 1972.